Stotena/Wakfu_Dark_Theme/README.md

 ** Instructions**

-Download the themes folder and paste it inside your
+Download the theme folder and paste it inside your

 _AppData\Roaming\zaap\wakfu-beta_ - Folder